 The photo shows Jack "hiding" the vest from Dad.
 He's such a helpful dog, although I didn't really appreciate his customizing my size 9 double-points.
 Apparently, he thought they should be shorter.

 After Christmas, I decided to try something I'd never done--mittens.
 Using some Lamb's Pride Worsted from my stash, I used the Basic Cabled Mittens pattern on Ravelry and worked up a great pair in just a few days.
-I love the bright kiwi color and they came out

 very well, but, even after several attempts to rip out and shorten them, they are still too long for my small hands.
 Hopefully, I can find someone in the family who can use them.
 I think I'll try again using a smaller cable.